How to build a cash flow plan that drives confident financial decisions (like a GPS for finance)

 A cash flow forecast is a financial estimate of future cash inflows and outflows over a set time horizon – often 13 weeks or 12 months.
 It helps businesses plan ahead, anticipate funding gaps, see what they can invest, and make informed operational decisions.
 Cash flow forecasts are typically updated regularly (even in real-time using tech) and used to manage day-to-day liquidity.

-How do you create a cash flow forecast?
+How do you create a cash flow?

 To create a cash flow forecast, follow these steps: